 This summer day camp destination transforms into an autumn wonderland.
 The farm is complete with a pumpkin patch, hayrides, a John Deere train, pond fishing, farm animals for petting, zip-lining, slide mountain, hay tunnels and a climbing wall in October.

-18448 Hwy.
-67, Malvern.
-Admission is $5, children 2 and under are free.
+18448 Highway 67, Malvern.
+Admission is $5, children 2 and under get in free.
 Admission includes all attractions except the zipline; pumpkins sold separately.

-184 Lasiter Road, Lonoke. $8, includes all attractions, children under 5 free with paying adult; pumpkins and food sold separately.
+184 Lasiter Road, Lonoke (35 miles northeast of Little Rock).
+Admission: $8, includes all attractions, children under 5 free with paying adult; pumpkins and food sold separately.

 A train takes riders through Sherwood Forest, with a stop at a Western town setting offering plenty of picture opportunities.
-Kids can also can play in a wooden maze, a treehouse, a bounce house and a hay mountain with a tunnel.
-Playground equipment is also at hand.
+Kids can also can play in a wooden maze, a treehouse, playground, a bounce house and a hay mountain with a tunnel.

-3705 Hwy.
-5 N., Bryant. $9 includes all attractions and pick-your-own pumpkin; $6 includes all attractions and no pumpkin.
+3705 Highway 5 N., Bryant. $9 includes all attractions and pick-your-own pumpkin; $6 includes all attractions and no pumpkin.

 This Little Rock agritourism farm has been offering family fun each fall since 1982.
 A full day of entertainment includes a pick-your-own pumpkin patch, country store, tractor-drawn wagon rides, and a petting zoo full of goats, chickens and pigs.
 Kids can also climb on a hay bale mountain and take a slide back down to the ground.
 Or, pick an oinker to compete in the pig races.
 Concessions—hello, caramel apples!—are also available.
 And don’t forget to pick up homemade sweets in the Fudge Kitchen.

 If you’re in the northern part of the state during the harvest months, make a stop at this popular attraction.
-During its Fall Festival, families can go on an hour-long hayride tour that stops by the petting zoo (featuring an adorable miniature donkey), Mulch Mountain, kid’s corn maze and the pumpkin patch.
+During its Fall Festival, families can go on an hour-long hayride tour that stops by the petting zoo (featuring an adorable miniature donkey), Mulch Mountain, 1.5-acre corn maze, bounce house, old-fashioned games and the pumpkin patch.
 A country store features homemade jams and jellies, apple cider, local honey and more.

-693 County Road 57, Mountain Home.
-Entry to pumpkin patch free; $6.50 includes Fall Festival attractions; pumpkins sold separately.
+693 County Road 57, Mountain Home. $7 includes all Fall Festival attractions; pony rides are an additional $2; pumpkins sold separately.

 Pumpkins take over 60 acres of Peebles Farm, with 10 acres set aside for visitors to pick their own.
 Plus, visitors can hop on horse and wagon rides, explore the you-pick cotton field, fire up the corn cannon, snap photos in the three-acre sunflower field, visit the barnyard and more.
-Adventurous tykes can stumble through a 20-acre corn maze—the aerial view of the labyrinth forms the outline of the state of Arkansas with a farm scene in the middle.
-Fearless families can even try and navigate the maze with flashlights after dark on Friday and Saturday evenings, but be prepared for some extra thrills and frights!
+Adventurous tykes can stumble through a 20-acre corn maze; on Saturday evenings after dark the maze is haunted.

-Hwy.
-64 between Augusta and McCrory, Augusta. $8, includes most attractions, such as barnyard, corn maze, cotton patch and admission to pumpkin patch; children ages 2 and under free; hayrides $3; horse and wagon rides $3; pumpkins sold separately.
+100 Woodruff 249, Augusta.
+Located on Highway 64 between Augusta and McCrory. $10, includes most attractions, such as barnyard, corn maze, cotton patch and admission to pumpkin patch; children ages 2 and under free; hay wagon rides $3; train rides $1; pumpkins sold separately ($2-$60).

-When in Piggott, enjoy a pig scramble.
-In fact, spend a full autumn day enjoying the fun at Pumpkin Hollow, including corn mazes, hayrides, pony rides.
-The pig scrambles, events where kids try to catch a slippery pig, are reserved for weekends.
-But everyday events includ farm animals, an interactive Kids’ Barn, the Pumpkin Hollow Express barrel train, a pond levee slide, and shopping.
-If that’s not enough, try tasty treats, haunted attractions and much more.
-The Friendly Forest is designed just for children and the faint of heart.
-Two separate corn mazes with different difficulty levels are also available; if the 6-acre maze sounds daunting, families can practice in the children’s maze.
-If you dare, bring a flashlight and brave the mazes on Fright Nights, when other hair-raising attractions are also open, such as the Frightmare Farmhouse, Bubba’s Butcher Barn and Zombie Paintball Patrol.
+When in Piggott, enjoy a pig scramble, corn mazes, hayrides, pony rides.
+The pig scrambles, events where kids try to catch a slippery pig, and zipline, are reserved for weekends.
+Everyday attractions include farm animals, an interactive Kids’ Barn, the Pumpkin Hollow Express barrel train and a pond levee slide.
+Visit the Friendly Forest and two separate corn mazes with different difficulty levels are also available.
+Bring a flashlight and brave the mazes on Fright Nights, when other hair-raising attractions are also open, such as the Frightmare Farmhouse, Bubba’s Butcher Barn and Zombie Paintball Patrol.

 A short drive from Little Rock, Benton or Hot Springs reveals a pumpkin patch operated by three brothers on a 56-acre farm.
 Offerings include homegrown pumpkins in the 3-acre, a pick-your-own patch; farm animal visits with chickens, goats and rabbits; hayrides and thrills on the tractor-pulled barrel ride; a hay fort; tricycle races, face painting, potato sack races and lots of photo opportunities.
 Treats at a small concession stand will also be available.

 A hayride takes kids to the patch to pick out a pumpkin.
 Then they can meet the barnyard animals and tumble around a play area with hay tunnels, cut-outs for pictures, a large sandbox, swings and extras.
 On weekends, delight in train and pony rides, bounce houses and face painting.
-Later in the month, families can go on a spooky haunted nighttime hayride.
-Next stop is the corn maze next door (a separate business) that sports a different design each year.
+Friday and Saturday nights, families can go on a spooky haunted nighttime hayride.

 Pumpkin patch: 864 Lollie Road, Mayflower. $6 (cash or check only) includes play area, barnyard animals, hayride and a pumpkin; other attractions and concessions available for additional fees.